arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 # Terms

 Label Generation Rules (LGR): A standard way of defining IDN tables.
-Among others they define the variant relationships as well as their disposition values (blocked or allocatable).
+Among others, they define the variant relationships as well as their disposition values (blocked or allocatable).

 Variant group: An implicit set of domains defined by the Label Generation Rule (LGR) of the registry.
 The variant relationship is symmetric and transitive.
 Hence, an arbitrary element of a variant set defines the whole set.
 This set is not expressed explicitly in EPP,